 These grants give scientists the opportunity to present their work and implement new environmental research.
 The winners of the 2018 Earthwatch Shulman Awards are studying wildlife in Costa Rica, Ghana, India, and corals in countries including the Seychelles and Kenya.

-A five-day interactive training programme, delivered by leading experts in the fields of environmental science and community and stakeholder engagement.
-Participants explore a range of methods for applying a community-centred approach to environmental research.
-This training is open to all NERC-funded early career researchers.
+A NERC funded five-week interactive online learning programme, delivered by leading experts in the fields of environmental science and community engagement.
+Participants explore a range of approaches for applying a community-centred approach to environmental research.
+This training is open to all early-career researchers.